dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Has a no-code, browser-based path visualizer.
 - Caches motor writes by default.
 - Corrects for centripetal force to hold the robot onto curved paths.
+- Path curves can be manually set using control points.

 **Cons of Pedro:**
 - Newer, so potentially buggier.
 - Less people use it compared to Road Runner.
 - Tuning is mostly manual. <!-- 4 automatically tuned constants, minimum of 32 manually tuned constants -->
-- Not necessarily time-consistent; speed is prioritized over consistency
+- Not necessarily time-consistent; speed is prioritized over consistency.
-- Visualizer uses a nonstandard (0 - 144) coordinate scheme
+- Visualizer uses a nonstandard (0 - 144) coordinate scheme.
+- Path curves are not automatically optimized, and must be manually set using control points.
 - Quickstart code is not under the standard TeamCode package name, making using SlothLoad and integrating existing projects more difficult.
 - Does not bulk read by default.